Here’s why the best investing opportunities are not obvious 😊

 Compounding Mindset: How To Think About Success In The Long Term

-It takes time to know whether we are right.
+It takes TIME to know whether we are right.

-It takes time to know whether we are right with our investing thesis and our beliefs about the company and their CEOs.
+It takes time to know whether we are right with our investing thesis.
 It takes time for the companies to prove themselves; to execute their plans to achieve their goals and to show their resiliency and potential.
-The market will take time to discover the gems; for the catalysts and tailwinds to carry the share prices higher.
-Depending on the time horizon of the thesis, it can be a long wait to be vindicated and exceed our expectations.
-We continue to hold and keep validating our thesis.
-At times, it may be just blind faith.
-Hence, buying these companies earlier and having the conviction can be seen as crazy.
+The market will take time to discover the gems; for the catalysts and tailwinds to help the companies to grow.

-The bigger the crash, the greater the fear, the more uncomfortable we are.
+The bigger the crash, the greater the fear and the more uncomfortable we are.
 It is natural to be uncomfortable doing the opposite of what is happening to the broader market.
 Are we right?
 We do not know until much later and we will not be right all the time.
 Meanwhile, we can feel stupid and unsettled.
 We feel scorned when we share what we think is a good investing opportunity.
 The feeling is not good.
 Some will turn schadenfreude waiting for our picks to turn wrong.

 It takes courage, time and effort to develop an investing approach to look for buys when the market is bearish (i.e. counterintuitive and contrarian).
 It is not natural and comfortable.
 We have to push ourselves to be independent, to analyse, to find opportunities and to buy and hold.
 It takes time to improve our win rate and get used to such a contrarian and counterintuitive approach.
 This is what buying low is about.

-1. High-quality companies will keep growing.
+High-quality companies will keep growing.

 The best continues to be the best.

 Many are surprised how some large high-quality companies such as Apple, Amazon, Microsoft, Visa and Costco can keep growing for a long time despite their size.
-Many (like me) are thinking: They are so big now; it would be more difficult to keep getting 10% average annual growth.
+Many are thinking: They are so big now; it would be more difficult to keep getting 10% average annual growth.
 They will become more bureaucratic and less productive, making growth difficult.

 They have a great leadership team.
 Their moats remain intact and improving.
 Their total addressable market keeps expanding due to market trends and the optionalities created with their new products, services and acquisitions.
 Their competitive advantages and competencies make them not easily dislodged.